marknature/Natural-Language-Processing-Project/README.md

 5. **Training and Evaluation**: Train the model and evaluate its performance.
 6. **Results Presentation**: Present the results, including model accuracy and insights.

 For more details, refer to the project guidelines.
+LinkedIn: https://www.linkedin.com/in/marknature-c/ <br>
-LinkedIn: https://www.linkedin.com/in/marknature-c/ More code i used for practice, https://www.kaggle.com/code/marknature/nlp-for-fake-news-classification
+More code i used for practice, https://www.kaggle.com/code/marknature/nlp-for-fake-news-classification